 i) The initialization or assignment of a fuzzy or lazy variable shall not contain function calls of functions with inout or out parameters.
 The called functions may use other functions with inout or out parameters internally.

-j) If lazy or fuzzy template variables are used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), the same restrictions apply to all functions used in the template body assigned to the variable as for functions described in clause 16.1.4.
+j) If a lazy or fuzzy template variable is used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), it shall be declared @deterministic and the template body assigned to the variable shall fulfill the restrictions imposed on content of functions used in special places given in 16.1.4.

 k) Using the dot notation (see clauses 6.2.1.1, 6.2.2.1 and 6.2.5.1) and index notation (see clause 6.2.7) for referencing a field, alternative or element of an address value, which actual value is null shall cause an error.